Installation of a hydrostatic release on a Switlik flat container cradle

 Installing a Hammar hydrostatic release on a Switlik flat container life raft cradle takes a bit of instruction.
 I will attempt to make it as easy as possible

-First let's look at the hydrostatic release.
-It has three attachment points (from top to bottom):
+First let's look your the hydrostatic release.
+It has three attachment points):

 The yellow thimble labeled "Snap Shackle"